Most Common Beginner Mistakes On Ukulele

 12. Keep Your Strumming Arm Moving (Ghost Strumming)

-What you should get into the habit of doing is keeping your dominant arm moving.
+Maintaining your dominant arm’s movement should become a habit.
 This means when you have to miss a strum for your rhythm your strumming hand keeps going however it doesn’t make contact with the strings.
-This is called a ghost strum.
+As soon as you start doing this, your rhythm will improve dramatically.

-In this post, we highlighted some of the most common mistakes that beginner players are making but also some corrections for more advanced players.
+We listed some of the most common mistakes beginner players make, as well as some corrections for more advanced players.